 STAGE 1 DCP IS RESPONSIBLE TO PAY FOR ALL IMPACT ON THE HWS The City has never had reason to believe the DCP for Stage 1 was anything but 100% responsible for, and 100% financially liable to fund remedies to all the adverse impact that Stage 1 has on the FNP / HWS Precinct.

-- 1. In historical terms, residents have been here for 40 years. - 2.
-EPA and State Government policies set out what happens when industry moves into sensitive land use areas. - 3.
-Statements in Council Motions refer to responsibility for Stage 1 DCP to provide an adequate transition buffer. - 4.
-Protection for the residential area in the vicinity was a specific and non-negotiable condition for the Minister for Planning in November 2011 when granting approval for the development of Stage 1 to proceed. - 5.
-Polluter pays is the consistent theme of WA Legislation. - 6.
-No cost to be recorded in the DCP for the HWS Precinct for anything related to "interface treatments" - 7.
-The City has never consulted with the "wider affected community" with previous reviews, or determinations, of the DCP for Stage 1 to my knowledge.
-I found this review by coincidence. - 8.
-Stage 1 uses our properties to function, by extending its boundary across us.
+In historical terms, residents have been here for 40 years.
+EPA and State Government policies set out what happens when industry moves into sensitive land use areas.
+Statements in Council Motions refer to responsibility for Stage 1 DCP to provide an adequate transition buffer.
+Protection for the residential area in the vicinity was a specific and non- negotiable condition for the Minister for Planning in November 2011 when granting approval for the development of Stage 1 to proceed.
+Polluter pays is the consistent theme of WA Legislation.
+No cost to be recorded in the DCP for the HWS Precinct for anything related to "interface treatments" The City has never consulted with the "wider affected community" with previous reviews, or determinations, of the DCP for Stage 1 uses our properties to function, by extending its boundary across us.
 One alternative is for the affected properties in HWS to be made a Special Zone and a transition buffer established.

-The land in the transition buffer would then be sold to a developer and used for productive purposes in a way which is compatible with

-There is no provision in the DCP to fund additional land or design treatments on Sultana Road West.
+The land in the transition buffer would then be sold to a developer and used for productive purposes in a way which is compatible with There is no provision in the DCP to fund additional land or design treatments on Sultana Road West.
 The introduction of additional costs at this stage of the DCP's life would not meet the fundamental principles of consistency and equity established under State Planning Policy 3.6 - Infrastructure Contributions (SPP3.6).
 There is no provision within the SPP 3.6, and consequently within the DCP, to pay compensation to properties external to the DCP area.

-February.
+residential land use along the lines we discussed at our meeting on 2 February.
 In this situation the affected properties become part of Stage 1 and therefore contribute to the Stage 1 DCP of \$21.66 / m2.

-L
+L 1 1